Particle on a torus knot: Symplectic analysis: Introduction

 Keeping the above in mind, our first motive of present investigation is to explore the constraint structure and subsequently quantize the system of particle on a torus knot via a geometrically motivated approach - the Faddeev-Jackiw formalism.
-The second motive is to reformulate the system as a gauge theory by employing symplectic gauge invariant formalism and disclose hidden gauge symmetry.
-Additionally, we wish to establish the off-shell nilpotent and absolutely anti-commuting (anti-)BRST symmetries for this system.
+The second motive is to reformulate the system as a gauge theory by employing symplectic gauge invariant formalism and disclose hidden gauge symmetries.
+Additionally, as a final motive, we wish to deduce the off-shell nilpotent and absolutely anti-commuting (anti-)BRST symmetries for this system.

 The contents of the paper are organized as follows.
 Section 2 gives a brief preface about a particle restricted to move on a torus knot.
 We discuss the constraint structure and Faddeev-Jackiw quantization in section 3.
 Our section 4 comprises the reformulation of the system as a gauge theory via symplectic gauge invariant formalism and gives an account of the gauge symmetries.
 Our section 5 contains the derivation of off-shell nilpotent and absolutely anti-commuting (anti-)BRST transformations and corresponding conserved charges.
 Finally, we summarize our results in section 6.